> Youth Symphony Orchestra Handbook | QCSO

 YOUTH SYMPHONY ORCHESTRA MEMBER HANDBOOK

 The Quad City Symphony Youth Ensembles (QCSYE) program consists of four performance groups for students in grades two through twelve.
-Under the direction of outstanding QCSYE conducting staff, members have the opportunity to perform great orchestral repertoire with the most talented young musicians in the area and learn from the mentorship of professional musicians from throughout the region.
+Under the direction of outstanding QCSYE conducting staff, members have the opportunity to perform great orchestral repertoire with the most talented young musicians in the area and learn from the mentorship of professional musicians.
 Ensemble members come from the greater Quad Cities, as well as other communities in southeast Iowa and northwest Illinois.

 Youth Symphony Orchestra (YSO) is a full symphony orchestra comprised of nearly 90 members and is the premiere youth orchestra in the region.
 Members perform several times throughout the year in a variety of rewarding performance settings, including the Side-by-Side concert with the Quad City Symphony Orchestra under the direction of Maestro Mark Russell Smith, where they perform advanced orchestral repertoire.
 YSO is primarily intended to serve students with ensemble experience of 4+ years for winds/percussion and 5+ years for strings (approximately grades nine through twelve).
-YSO generally rehearses on Sundays from 5:45 – 8:15 PM.
+YSO generally rehearses on Sundays from 5:30 – 8:00 PM (see full season calendar at the end of this webpage).

 Contact Information